Abdel Razzaq Takriti

 Founding Director, Arab-American Educational Foundation Center for Arab Studies

 He holds a D.Phil. in History from St Antony’s College, Oxford and was formerly a Junior Research Fellow in Political History at St Edmund Hall, Oxford.
-He is the author of Monsoon Revolution: Republicans, Sultans, and Empires in Oman (Oxford University Press, 2013; paperback edition, 2016), which was translated into Arabic as Dhufar: Thawrat Riyah Mawsimiyya (Jadawel, 2019), and the co-author (with Professor Karma Nabulsi) of the digital humanities project The Palestinian Revolution (Department of Politics and International Relations, University of Oxford, 2016).
+He is the author of Monsoon Revolution: Republicans, Sultans, and Empires in Oman (Oxford University Press, 2013; paperback edition, 2016), which has been translated into Arabic as Dhufar: Thawrat al-Riyah al-Mawsimiyya (Jadawel, 2019), and the co-author (with Professor Karma Nabulsi) of the digital humanities project The Palestinian Revolution (Department of Politics and International Relations, University of Oxford, 2016).

 His work has received several awards including the 2011 Middle East Studies Association of North America (MESA) Malcolm Kerr Prize for best doctoral dissertation in the humanities and the 2011 British Society for Middle Eastern Studies (BRISMES) Leigh Douglas Memorial Prize for best doctoral dissertation in the social sciences or the humanities.
 He was also awarded an honorable mention in 2014 from the University of Cambridge British-Kuwaiti Friendship Society’s best book in Middle Eastern Studies prize and was a finalist for the 2014 Royal Historical Society Gladstone Prize for best debut book in non-British history.
 Professor Takriti’s articles and chapters have been published in a range of scholarly venues including The Radical History Review and The American Historical Review.